 Brooks Memorial sits between the barren hills of the south Yakima Valley and the pine forests of the Simcoe Mountains.
 This environmental diversity makes for a stunning park site.
 The 9 miles of hiking and equestrian trails lead along the Little Klickitat River and up through Ponderosa pine and stands of Oregon white oak.
 As you gain elevation, you will find yourself in subalpine meadows with a profusion of wildflowers in spring and panoramic views that include Mount Hood to the south.
 Save energy for the park’s more classic picnic and park activity options – a softball field, playground and horseshoe pit.

 Groups can rent the Environmental Learning Center, which sleeps more than 70 people in cozy cabins clustered around a lodge with a great hall.
 While facilities are closed in the winter, visitors use the area for back country snow play.

-You can gaze at the stars from your campsite or head to Goldendale Observatory State Park, just 20 minutes away, for some of the best night sky viewing in the Pacific Northwest.
+You can gaze at the stars from your campsite or head to Goldendale Observatory State Park Heritage Site, just 20 minutes away, for some of the best night sky viewing in the Pacific Northwest.

 Nearby Maryhill State Park, Maryhill Museum, the Stonehenge replica and the orchards and wineries of the eastern Columbia River entice the cultural traveler, and the river itself is a sight to behold.
-Alternating days of tourism and trails make for great vacation memories in this Washington sweet spot.
+Alternating days of touring and trails make for great vacation memories in this Washington sweet spot.

-Brooks Memorial State Park is a 700-acre, seasonal camping park located between the south Yakima Valley and the Simcoe Mountains 15 miles north of Goldendale off Highway 97.
+Brooks Memorial State Park is a 682-acre, seasonal camping park located between the south Yakima Valley and the Simcoe Mountains 15 miles north of Goldendale off Highway 97.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.